side-projects-42/Resource-Store-2/Container/WIKIMEDIA/mediawiki/includes/libs/Message/README.md

   named "ApplePicker" should prefix its message keys with "applepicker-".
 - Common values needing translation, such as names of months and weekdays, should not be prefixed by each library.
-Libraries needing these should use keys from the [Common Locale Data Repository][CLDR] and document this requirement, and environments should provide these messages.
+Libraries needing these should use keys from the [Common Locale Data Repository][cldr] and document this requirement, and environments should provide these messages.

 ### Message format